jsjoeio/gatsby-sentry/README.md

-# Building Chrome Extensions with React
+# What is Gatsby.js?
+A Warm Introduction

 Slide deck for my presentation at [Sentry.io](https://sentry.io/) on January 11th, 2019.
 Built with [mdx-deck](https://github.com/jxnblk/mdx-deck).